Pablomg02/RaceSTORM/README.md

 - **Pit Stop Duration**

 The main objective of the project is to provide a framework to teams and Motorsport lovers where obtaining **optimal strategies, risk management and other insights**.

+> ⚠️ ***DEVELOPMENT NOTE*** ⚠️
+>
+> The project is still in a very early stage of development.
+If you like **programming, complex simulations, or motorsport engineering**, don't hesitate to contact me using the email below.

 ## Features